jzumbrun/requestengine/README.md

 Each engine is given a model, an compression statement, a keys list, and an intake schema.

-- model!: string; Model should reflect the resource and action, like "notes.update".
+- model!: string; Model should reflect the resource and action, like "notes:update".
 This is only a convention.
 But it must be unique.
 - compression?: string; The `compression` property is a simple SQL statement managed by handlebars.
 Handlebars will take care of sql injections using postgres parameterization.
-Any value within {{}} will be evaluated, and postgres escaped by handlebars.
-Objects and arrays can be used within {{}} however they must use one of the following handlebar helper functions (aka tools):
+Any value within {{}} will be replace by a postgres parameter such as $1.
+  Postgres does not allow parameterization of "values or identifiers", such as SELECT columns, or LIMIT values, etc. so we provide a :esc tool to help with those.
+For convenience, other tools such as :cols, :vals and :colvals help simplify setting objects and arrays to parameters.

   Ex string: `select` -> `id`
+   Ex number: `limit` -> `20`
+   Ex undefined: `unknown` -> `undefined`
    Ex object: `intake.person` -> `{ lastName: 'Able', lastName: 'Lincoln', age: 215}`
    Ex array: `intake.jobs` -> `['engineer', 'plummer', 'doctor']`

-  - `:cols` type(string, array or object) will list escaped strings (identifiers), array values or object keys.
+  - `:cols` type(array or object) will list escaped array values or object keys.
-    - Ex: `{{:cols select}}` -> `"id"`
     - Ex: `{{:cols intake.person}}` -> `"firstName", "lastName", "age"`
     - Ex: `{{:cols intake.jobs}}` -> `"engineer", "plummer", "doctor"`
   - `:vals` type(array or object) will list array values and object values.